 As trained periodontists, they specialize in the management of periodontal disease and the placement of dental implants.
 This includes:

 At Sierra Dental we are firmly committed to helping you enjoy your teeth for a lifetime.
+And the treatment of periodontitis is an essential part of our mission to serve Calgary’s dental health.

 Recommendations regarding disease management are made in view of helping you achieve optimum periodontal health to ensure each tooth will last as long as possible.